Greystead Old Church

 The Experience

 The church sits in the North Tyne Valley with the riverbank just yards away for paddling, salmon fishing and picnics – it’s a grand spot surrounded by dry stone walls and many sheep.
-Step over the stone porch into a large, flagged hall, down a corridor and into the sitting room with the Pre-Raphaelite Victorian stained-glass windows and a wood-burner.
-Lovely to sit here quietly looking at the original floor tiles and examining the stained glass.
-Comfortable bedrooms with antique furniture and bathrooms are on this floor too.
+A large, flagged hall takes you into the sitting room with Pre-Raphaelite Victorian stained-glass windows and a wood-burner.
+Lovely to sit here quietly looking at the original floor tiles or head to the top-storey tower with Moroccan-style seating and fabulous views.
+Comfortable bedrooms have antique furniture and smart bathrooms.

 Through the churchyard and into the Old Rectory garden you have your own fenced garden for barbecues and fun.
 Or stargazing.